UgRoss/TIL/computer-science-1/data-structures/queue.md

 description: >-
   A Queue is a linear data structure that keeps its elements in a queue.
-It uses FIFO (first-in-first-out) ordering in which elements are added to the "end" and are removed from the "start".
+It uses FIFO (first-in-first-out) ordering in which elements are added to the "end" and are removed from the "front".
 ---

 # Queue